By John Hand —

 Thankfully, getting a handle on overtraining is easy.
 Monitoring heart rates and muscle soreness are two places to start.

 The average heart rate is 60 to 100 beats a minute.
 Overtraining raises that level by another 10 to 15 beats per minute.
 Muscle soreness that lingers for 72 hours or longer is another clue.
-It means that body does not have enough time to rest between workouts, which creates an imbalance of cytokines.
+It means that the body does not have enough time to rest between workouts, which creates an imbalance of cytokines.
 This protein creates both inflammation and cortisone, a hormone that reduces inflammation.

 There is a limited understanding the consequences of overtraining as the condition has only been known for the last fifteen years.
 Sports medicine research on its impact and treatment is just taking hold.
 But it is not only dangerous but is counterproductive.